What to Do if Your Dog is Stung by a Bee or a Wasp

 However, where some are safe for dogs, other types can make them seriously ill, so extreme caution needs to be taken.
 Never give your dog antihistamines without contacting your vet first.
 They’ll be able to tell you which types are safe and how much is the correct dosage for your pet.

-What Treatment Can My Vet Give for Dog Stung by a Bee or Wasp?
+What Treatment Can My Vet Give for Dog Stung By a Bee or Wasp?

 Your vet may give your dog fast-acting injections of antihistamines or steroids to quickly reduce swelling, pain and irritation.
 This is especially important if your dog is having difficulty breathing due to swelling in the throat.
 In this instance, your vet may also give your dog oxygen, cool your dog if it is hot and stressed, and can be on hand if emergency airway support is needed.
 Your vet can also give painkillers.